aonsager/aonsager.github.io/ensemblestars.md

 While most of the gameplay is centered on collecting and training cards, the main motivation comes from unlockable stories that are released periodically.
 The stories are written by a team of writers lead by [日日日](https://ja.wikipedia.org/wiki/%E6%97%A5%E6%97%A5%E6%97%A5), a prominent Japanese novelist, and show the characters' daily lives as students as well as their efforts as professional idols.
 The stories focus strongly on the relationships between characters, and there is a huge volume of information about the students and their backstories.
 Most players of the app have one or several favorite characters, and each limited-time event features a new story arc with different characters given the spotlight each time.

 The event-exclusive cards feature key scenes from these stories, and fans of the characters will be able to save these scenes to their card collections and recreate them in future concerts.
 While it's not difficult to unlock and read all of the new stories, the strongest cards have the most attractive artwork and require significant effort to collect.

+## Music CDs

+Each idol group has released multiple music CDs, featuring the voice actors performing original songs as the game characters.
+There have been 3 series of CD singles and one series of compilations albums, for a total of 43 releases.
+Of these, 35 reached the top 10 in the Oricon daily sales rankings.